 Aquaponics is a self-contained, mini-ecosystem where fish and plants work together to keep the system balanced.
 The intention is to produce vegetables and protein in a controlled environment to feed a family or neighborhood.
-We know that the aquaponics environment is great for the plants, but is it safe for the fish?
+I know that the aquaponics environment is great for the plants, but is it safe for the fish?

 Aquaponics is safe for fish so long as the right species of fish is chosen to keep in the system and the conditions in the system are maintained to the fish’s needs.
 This includes water temperature, oxygenation and proper filtration of solid waste and dissolved toxins such as ammonia.

 Because of the nature of the aquaponics system, there are only certain species of fish that are suitable for this kind of containment.
 In the aquaponics system, you are not only farming vegetables, but you are also farming fish.
 Learn more about aquaponics in my article, What is Aquaponics – The Complete Guide.
 As with any other livestock farming, you need to make sure the animals are kept in an environment that is both habitable and safe for them.
 Otherwise, you will have fatalities in your livestock and introduce disease to the system.

 Problems That Face Fish In Aquaponics

 Because the fish in an aquaponics system are not in their natural environment where their environment is regulated by natural processes, we need to simulate those processes mechanically.

 The main factors that are problematic for fish in an aquaponics system are space, oxygenation, pH levels, solid waste removal, and dissolved waste removal from the water.

 Space For Your Fish

 Fish need space, space to move, feed, and breed in the aquaculture tank.
 Some need more than others, but this is what makes Tilapia a favorite as they are the most tolerant in this regard.
 However, you will still need to manage your fish numbers to prevent overcrowding and the increased toxic waste levels in the water that can result from too many fish in a small space.